-Ask a CYP Professional for more information about the local CYP Rewards Program.
-Some limitations apply for FCC families; please talk to your FCC office for more information.
+Local installations will be implementing the CYP Rewards Program on a rolling basis.
+Ask a CYP Professional for more information about the CYP Rewards Program, including when it will be available at your installation.
+Some limitations apply for CDH families; please talk to your CDH office for more information.